-- (1) A Customs officer may detain a person to whom this section applies pursuant to section 161 for 1 or more of the following purposes: - (a) to question the person under section 161; - (b) to enable the officer to make the inquiries that are necessary to establish whether an answer to a question asked under section 161 is correct; - (c) to obtain the attendance of, or make inquiries of, another Customs officer or an officer entitled to exercise a power to question, detain or arrest a person under this Act or the Criminal Procedure Act 1972 following the questioning of a person under section 161 of this Act. - (2) A Customs officer may detain a person under subsection (1) for up to 12 hours. - (3) The questioning of a person under section 161 must take place as soon as practicable after the person is detained under subsection (1). - (4) A Customs officer must release a person detained under subsection (1) immediately after the person answers the guestion asked under section 161 if the officer: - (a) is satisfied that the person has correctly answered the questions; and - (b) has no reasonable cause to suspect that the person questioned under that section has- - (i) committed an offence under section 216 by not complying with section 28 or 31; or
+- (1) A Customs officer may detain a person to whom this Section applies pursuant to Section 161 to: - (a) question the person under Section 161; - (b) enable the officer to make the inquiries that are necessary to establish whether an answer to a question asked under Section 161 is correct; or - (c) obtain the attendance of, or make inquiries of, another Customs officer or an officer entitled to exercise a power to question, detain or arrest a person under this Act or the Criminal Procedure Act 1972 following the questioning of a person under Section 161. - (2) A Customs officer may detain a person under subsection (1) for up to 12 hours. - (3) The questioning of a person under Section 161 shall take place as soon as practicable after the person is detained under subsection (1). - (4) A Customs officer shall release a person detained under subsection (1) immediately after the person answers the question asked under Section 161 if the officer: - (a) is satisfied that the person has correctly answered the questions; and - (b) has no reasonable cause to suspect that the person questioned under that Section has: - (i) committed an offence under Section 216 by not complying with Section 28 or 31; or - (ii) committed an offence under Section 57, 58 or 64 of the Counter Terrorism and Transnational Organised Crime Act 2004.

-- (ii) committed an offence under section 154 or 155 of the Crimes Act 2013. - (5) A Customs officer may continue to detain a person under subsection (1) after the person is questioned under section 161 if the Customs officer: - (a) is not satisfied that the person has correctly answered a question under section 161; or - (b) is not satisfied that the person has given an answer to a question asked under section 161; or - (c) has reasonable cause to suspect that the person questioned under that section has- - (i) committed an offence under section 216 by not complying with section 28 or 31; or - (ii) committed an offence under section 154 or 155 of the Crimes Act 2013. - (6) Despite subsection (2), a person may be detained for a further reasonable period if, and only if, accident, stress of weather, or some other difficulty of transport or special circumstance makes it impossible for a Customs officer to do what is specified in subsection (1) within the 12-hour period specified in subsection (2). - (7) Reasonable force may be used, if it is necessary, to detain a person under subsection (1). - (8) In this section: - 'detain', for a person, includes to move the person to a Customs place or police station where the person may be, or may continue to be, questioned; - 'further reasonable period' means a period no longer than is necessary in the circumstances for a Customs officer to do what is specified in subsection (1).
+- (5) A Customs officer may continue to detain a person under subsection (1) after the person is questioned under Section 161, if the Customs officer: - (a) is not satisfied that the person has correctly answered a question under Section 161: - (b) is not satisfied that the person has given an answer to a question asked under Section 161; or - (c) has reasonable cause to suspect that the person questioned under that Section has: - (i) committed an offence under Section 216 by not complying with Section 28 or 31; or - (ii) committed an offence under Section 57, 58 or 64 of the Counter Terrorism and Transnational Organised Crime Act 2004.

+- (6) Despite subsection (2), a person may be detained for a further reasonable period if, and only if, accident, stress of weather, or some other difficulty of transport or special circumstance makes it impossible for a Customs officer to do what is specified in subsection (1) within the 12-hour period specified in subsection (2). - (7) Reasonable force may be used, if it is necessary, to detain a person under subsection (1). - (8) In this Section:

+'detain', for a person, includes to move the person to a Customs place or the Police station where the person may be, or may continue to be, questioned; and

+'further reasonable period' means a period no longer than is necessary in the circumstances for a Customs officer to do what is specified in subsection (1).

-167. Detention of persons committing or about to commit certain offences
+Detention of persons committing or about to commit certain offences